susangue/CodeExamples/README.md

 # Overview
 <p>The timeline of code begins with the Toolkit as the earliest example of code development, to the most recent code development in NPS utilizing Foundation responsive framework.<p>
 <p>In each folder you will find source code files, stylesheets, any applicable programming files, and individual README files.</p>
+<p>The associated projects are not available for public viewing, therefore, samples of the aforementioned files are available to view.</p>

 ## CRM/UD
 <p>Contains three actionscript files, one XML files, one CSS files and two png references related to the applicable coded pages.</p>